 Check out the list of 6 extinct animal species that used to live in South Carolina.

 1. Eastern Cougar

 The eastern cougar is a member of the big cat family.
 It was popularly known as puma or mountain lion.
-It was larger than the common mountain lion in the western States and was a tan-colored cat with dark brown spots on its back.
+It was larger than the common mountain lion in the western states and was a tan-colored cat with dark brown spots on its back.
 Because of their size, it is easy for them to prey on deers, pigs, mammals, and other livestock.
 They were most common in the swamps and forests because of their “human-shy” nature.
 You could see them in the Southeast, although their range extended north from Massachusetts to South Carolina.

 There are two reasons why the eastern cougar is extinct in South Carolina and the world.
 First, it was hunted almost to the point of extinction because of its value to the fur industry.
-Secondly, Eastern cougar hunted livestock, which became another reason men hunted them to protect their livestock.
+Secondly, Eastern cougar shunted livestock, which became another reason men hunted them to protect their livestock.